wp-plugins/the-holiday-calendar/readme.txt

 2. Calendar view is also supported

 == Changelog ==
+= 1.5.1 =
+* When no events, an error occured.
+Fixed now
 = 1.5 =
 * Added detail page with event list
 * Days now clickable in calendar mode